Rajasekhar318/Employee-Directory-Web-Interface/README.md

 4. **Performance Optimized**: Efficient algorithms and rendering for smooth interactions
 5. **Accessibility**: Full keyboard navigation and screen reader support

-## 📞 Support

-This project was created as part of the AJACKUS Company Assignment.
-The implementation demonstrates advanced front-end development skills with a focus on user experience, performance, and maintainable code architecture.

 ---

-**Note**: This application uses mock data stored in JavaScript arrays.
-In a production environment, this would be replaced with proper backend API integration and database storage.
 \`\`\`